aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 5. **Network**: Saturates at ~2,450 MB/s (98% of capacity) only at degree 128 during active bursts.
 Degrees 1-64 operate well below capacity, so network doesn't appear to explain scaling behavior across most of the tested range.

 6. **Disk**: Does not appear to be a bottleneck.
-Average utilization is only 24.3% at degree 128, with most idle capacity remaining.
+Average utilization is only 24.3% at degree 128.

 ## 1. CPU Usage Analysis